Dirichlet Green's functions with singular drifts at the boundary of convex domains: Preliminaries

 In the far field case within $K\setminus B_1$, one moves inward from $z_y$ by some amount $t_y$.
 Instead of looking at the level set of the Green's function $\{y : G(y) = G(z_y - t_y)\}$, one instead looks at the maximum value of $G$ on the unique boundary $\partial K_{y+dy}$ on which $(z_y - t_y)$ lies.
 A careful modification of the original argument shows this also gives the expected decay of the Green's function using the differential inequality.
 Moreover, one does not have to keep track of possible accumulations of the maximum points, since now the maximum points under consideration lie on successive $\partial K_{y+ndy}$, for integer $n \ge 0$.

 More importantly, for the convex domain $K$ considered here, this means these maximum points are isolated at controlled distances away from the boundary in a way that ensures that the radial integral of the drift converges.
-As a result, in the domain $K \setminus B_1$, one needs to consider the supporting hyperplanes of infinitely separated domains $K_y$ and $K_{y+dy}$ in given directions, and modify the differential argument to this setting.
+As a result, in the domain $K \setminus B_1$, one needs to consider the supporting hyperplanes of infinitesimally separated domains $K_y$ and $K_{y+dy}$, and modify the differential argument to this setting.

 It is also easy to see that the integral of the drift is bounded when one considers the far field effect; it is easily seen to be bounded by the integral of the upper bound of the form $\frac{M}{\delta(x)^{1-\beta}}$ along the direction that has the $\hat{n}$ so that $h_K(\hat{n}) = \min_{S^{n-1}} h_K(y)$.